Negative-light/PUBLIC_VUALT/GABC SS-The Character of Satan.md

 [^b4]: [[Matt 10|Matt 10:32]] - This passage has a statement from Jesus about if we acknowledge him before men then he will present us before God.
 # Future
 We are in the future going to talk more specifically on Strategies of Satan and practical counter attacks.
 Then we will be doing a intro to demonology.
-To end out this section of the study we will also talk about the overal defeat of Satan.
+To end out this section of the study we will also talk about the overall defeat of Satan.